March a movement for reforms, not a sit-in: Fazl

 LAHORE: The Azadi March comprising thousands of slogan-chanting and flag-waving JUI-F workers led by Maulana Fazlur Rehman left Lahore for Islamabad on Wednesday evening as he reiterated while addressing the crowd that the march would not end without sending illegal Prime Minister Imran Khan and his cabinet home.

-Fazlur Rehman said the movement would put its demands before the government in Islamabad and then adopt the future strategy after seeing the rulers’ response.
-He vowed to send the PTI government packing, being within the ambit of the Constitution and law, adding that the marchers had remained exemplary peaceful and nothing was damaged during 1,300-km journey.
+Fazlur Rehman said the movement would lay down its demands before the government in Islamabad and then adopt the future strategy after seeing the rulers’ response.
+He vowed to send the PTI government packing, being within the ambit of the Constitution and law, adding that the marchers had remained exemplary peaceful and nothing was damaged during 1300km journey.

 He expressed gratitude for all the parties for supporting the Azadi March and without naming any party, he said those opposition parties which did not support it had some ‘serious compulsion’ which he knew very well.
 He said he thanked “all Jialas, Matwalas, protectors of Khatm-e-Nabuwwat, and those workers ready to lay down lives for protecting the country’s security, ideology and integrity”.
 He said the Azadi March has become the voice of the entire nation and brought the whole nation on one page.
 He said wherever the march passed, it received immense support and assistance.
 He lamented that Imran Khan’s policies forced even the affluent businessmen towards bankruptcy, while the small traders are facing starvation.
 He said the government violated the centuries-old code for Khatm-e-Nabuwwat, causing serious mental agony for the entire Muslim Ummah.
 He said teachers and doctors are being beaten by the police for demanding their due rights, while poor people are deprived of even voicing their pain and resentment.